sos011022/sos011022.github.io/_pages/about.md

 I received his B.S. degree at the Department of Statistics and Information Science, Fu Jen Catholic University (FJCU), Taiwan, in 2023.
 I was advised by Prof. Hao-Chiang Shao.

 My research interests include:

 - **Image/Video Processing and Data-Efficient Learning**
 - **Computer Vision (Mainly focus on Low-level Vision)**
 - **Hyperspectral Image and Deep/Machine Learning**

+In addition, I am also exploring another computer vision-related fields which are interested to me, like 'Multi-Object Tracking, 3D-Reconstruction'.

 # 🔥 News
 - *2023/11/25*: &nbsp;🎉🎉 I receive the Gold Medal Award in SAS Hackthon 2023.